petersenpeter/CellExplorer/docs/tutorials/cell-explorer-tutorial.md

 ---
 # Manual curation tutorial
 {: .no_toc}
-This tutorial will guide you through the manual curation process.
+This tutorial will guide you through the manual curation process in Cell Explorer.

 1. Launch the Cell Explorer
 ```m